Hire-Hoffee/Keyboard-Lang-Switcher/README.md

 ## Requirements

-- Python 3
-- `pynput` library
-- `pyperclip` library

-You can install the required libraries using pip:

 - (Optional: Create and activate virtual environment with `python3 -m venv venv` and `source venv/bin/activate` commands)
+- You can install the required libraries using pip:

 ```bash
 pip install -r requirements.txt